makuto/Liked-Saved-Image-Downloader/README.md

 Use this ~~shitty~~ awesome Python 2 script I whipped up ~~in an hour~~ over a couple months of sporadic development to download all of your reddit saved and upvoted/liked images to disk.

-Make sure you have PRAW installed:
+Make sure you have PRAW and ImgurPython installed:
-`pip install praw`
+`pip install praw ImgurPython`

 1. Open `settings.txt`
 2. Fill in your username and password